Despire/despire.github.io/_posts/2025-01-03-containers.markdown

 cache-id  diff  parent  size  tar-split.json.gz

 ```
-There are a bunch of hashes inside each of these files if you would dump them via `cat` and it you would then grep these hashes there is one that stands out and is stored inside the `cache-id` file
+There are a bunch of hashes inside each of these files if you would dump them via `cat` and you would then grep these hashes there is one that stands out and is stored inside the `cache-id` file

 which in my case is

+**NOTE**: I don't actually know where any of these are used, we're just trying to follow some paths to learn.

 ```bash
 $ cat ./image/overlay2/layerdb/sha256/1c7a1bab7d8e974b098055c75576325d0850b1752a390f5ebdfa198902a55a00/cache-id